TaiAgno/MR-Mission2/README.md

 * Test cases were run for Hatchback, Sedan, SUV, Convertible, Motorcycle and .pdf file - all with expected results
 * No unit tests were done up to this stage.

+### Errors

+* When running the code on Live Server, the form will reset itself to initial state right after returning the values (most of the times user cannot even see the response).
+This is known - pending a solution.

 ## Review